kangasta/rpa_logger/rpa_logger/usage.md

 The tasks are indentified with keys.
 Keys are either provided as parameter when starting the task or, if the `key` parameter is omitted, new `uuid` is automatically generated.
 In both cases, the key used to identify the started task is returned by the `rpa_logger.logger.Logger.start_task` method.
 A key can be anything that can be used as a dict `key`.

+After all tasks to be logged have finished, `rpa_logger.logger.Logger.finish_suite` can be used to finish the `rpa_logger.task.TaskSuite` instance automatically created by the `rpa_logger.logger.Logger`.
+This sets the `rpa_logger.task.TaskSuite.finished` and `rpa_logger.task.TaskSuite.status` variables.

 ## Title and summary

 In addition to logging tasks, the `rpa_logger.logger.Logger` provides `rpa_logger.logger.Logger.title` and `rpa_logger.logger.Logger.summary` methods for printing title and summary for the RPA process, respectively.
 Example usage of these methods is provided in `examples/title_and_summary.py`: